u-aaa/Vilnius-Apartment-Predictions/README.md

 This project was carried out to help users estimate the prices for apartments in Vilnius, Lithuania.
 Looking for a new apartment can be daunting and this app aims to help user estimate how much they should be budgeting for their dream home.
 The project is divided into two parts.
-* The Aroudas web-scraper
+* The Aruodas web-scraper
 * The Apartment prediction app

-## The Aroudas Web-scraper
+## The Aruodas Web-scraper
-This web_scraper is designed to collect the following information for apartments listed on the [Aroudas website](https://en.aruodas.lt/).
+This web_scraper is designed to collect the following information for apartments listed on the [Aruodas website](https://en.aruodas.lt/).
 * City
 * Sub-district
 * Description